etlegacy/etlegacy/README.md

 Please remember that 64 bit ET: Legacy clients can only connect to servers running mods providing a 64 bit version.
-You will be able to play 32 bit-only mods only if you compile ET: Legacy on a 32 bit system or crosscompile it for 32 bit architecture on a 64 bit system.
+You will be able to play 32 bit-only mods only if you compile ET: Legacy on a 32 bit system or cross-compile it for 32 bit architecture on a 64 bit system.

 At the moment, only the Legacy mod is available in 64 bit version, while all other